21-Hydroxylase: Mechanism

-Studies of the human enzyme expressed in yeast initially classified 17-hydroxyprogesterone as the preferred substrate for 21-hydroxylase, however, later analysis of the purified human enzyme found a lower KM and greater catalytic efficiency for progesterone over 17-hydroxyprogesterone.
+Studies of the human enzyme expressed in yeast initially classified 17-hydroxyprogesterone as the preferred substrate for steroid 21-hydroxylase, however, later analysis of the purified human enzyme found a lower KM and greater catalytic efficiency for progesterone over 17-hydroxyprogesterone.

-The catalytic efficiency of 21-hydroxylase for conversion of progesterone in humans is approximately 1.3 x 107 M−1s−1 at 37 °C. This makes it the most catalytically efficient P450 enzyme of those reported to date, and catalytically more efficient than the closely related bovine 21-hydroxylase enzyme.
+The catalytic efficiency of steroid 21-hydroxylase for conversion of progesterone in humans is approximately 1.3 x 107 M−1s−1 at 37 °C. This makes it the most catalytically efficient P450 enzyme of those reported to date, and catalytically more efficient than the closely related bovine steroid 21-hydroxylase enzyme.
 C-H bond breaking to create a primary carbon radical is thought to be the rate-limiting step in the hydroxylation.

-Genetics

-21-hydroxylase is a protein encoded by the CYP21A2 gene in humans.
-A related pseudogene, CYP21A1P, is located nearby and retains 98% exonic sequence identity with the functional gene CYP21A2.
-Both genes are located on chromosome 6, in the major histocompatibility complex III close to the Complement component 4 genes C4A and C4B, the Tenascin X gene TNXB and STK19.